OpenTranslationBible/open-bible/en-GB/43.John/md/john-20.md

 ## John 20:28

-Thomas said to him, “My Lord and my God!”
+Thomas cried out to him, “You are my Lord and my God!”

 ## John 20:29